 Nearby, you can walk down Victoria Street and Bow Street to admire the colourful shops and do some speciality shopping.
 It is said to be an inspiration for the books' Diagon Alley.

 One of the other top locations you can’t miss is the Greyfriars Kirkyard cemetery.
 You’ll find some recognisable names on the graves here.
-And you’ll get a good look at the private school George Heriot, which is said to have inspired the creation of Hogwarts School of Witchcraft and Wizardry.
+Plus, you’ll get a good look at the private school George Heriot, which is said to have inspired the creation of Hogwarts School of Witchcraft and Wizardry.

 - Go on a staycation from the UK to Scotland to enjoy all these magical locations